 SwitchVPN comes from CS Systems, Inc., a Delaware corporation out of the United States.

-The service was founded in 2015 because the founding security team felt that a “free internet was under threat.”
+Their VPN service was founded in 2015 because the founding security team felt that a “free internet was under threat.”

 Today, they already boast over 150 servers spread across 32 countries.
 And provide some of the best support we’ve witnessed so far.

 But before we get to that, let’s back it up for just a second.

 We’ve compiled weeks worth of work in this SwitchVPN review.
 It includes both first-hand experience, as well as quantitative analysis from several third-party sources.